amykapernick/blog/site/posts/2021/css-grid-what-is-this-magic.md

 draft: true
 featured:
   src: dev/css-grid/grid_cover.png
-excerpt: <p>We've come a long way with our CSS layouts, from the table layouts that continue to haunt our nightmares, to floats and clearfixes, through flexbox and negative margins, all the way to CSS grid and our ability to fully control our layouts in both directions.</p>
+excerpt: We've come a long way with our CSS layouts, from the table layouts that continue to haunt our nightmares, to floats and clearfixes, through flexbox and negative margins, all the way to CSS grid and our ability to fully control our layouts in both directions.
 ---

 ## The Evolution of CSS/HTML Layouts